ShouvikSaha504/CinemaScope-Analytics---Excel/README.md

 - **Most Successful Genre:** Identified 'Animation' as the most successful genre based on gross earnings.
 - **Most Popular Genre:** Determined 'Comedy' as the most popular genre based on the number of movies.

-## Advanced Analysis
-- **Top Production Houses:**
-  - **Analysis:** Evaluated production houses based on the number of movies produced and their success rates.

-- **Genre Analysis:**
-  - **Radar and Bar Charts:** Used radar and bar charts to showcase the distribution and popularity of different movie genres.

-- **Financial Forecasting:**
-  - **Predictive Modeling:** Applied predictive modeling techniques to forecast future gross earnings based on historical data.

 ### Conclusion